Garage Door Replacement Cost

 Garage Door Replacement Cost Breakdown (What You’re Actually Paying For)

-When working out the price for a garage door replacement, the total cost is usually made up of three parts:
+When pricing up a garage door replacement, the total cost is usually split across 3 main parts:

-- The new door: The biggest portion of the overall cost, which varies by door type, material, and size.
+- The new door: This is usually the biggest part of the overall price.
+Costs vary depending on the door type, size, material, and finish.

-- Extras: Removal/disposal of the old garbage door, repairs to the frame, and upgrades like an electric motor.
+- Extras: Removal and disposal of the old garage door, repairs to the frame, and upgrades such as an electric motor.

 Garage Door Replacement Prices